Alexander Pierce: Fictional character biography

 Alexander Pierce was born on Long Island, New York, and majored at S.H.I.E.L.D.
-Academy in civilian surveillance, and serves in the Philadelphia Accounting Department before becoming a sleeper agent working in decoding dispatches from HYDRA.
-After escaping death in an ambush at HYDRA's Hong Kong base, Pierce accompanied Nick Fury to the Himalayas, along with their prisoner Madame Hydra.
-Unable to withstand the bitter cold, they were seized by robotic duplicates called "Deltites" and brought to S.H.I.E.L.D.'s orbiting satellite.
-Aided by Madame Hydra, Pierce and a group of S.H.I.E.L.D. agents escaped and took part in the battle that led to the Deltites' destruction.
+Academy in civilian surveillance, and serves in the Philadelphia Accounting Department before becoming a sleeper agent working in decoding dispatches from Hydra.
+After escaping death in an ambush at Hydra's Hong Kong base, Pierce accompanies Nick Fury to the Himalayas, along with their prisoner Madame Hydra.
+The group is seized by robotic duplicates called "Deltites" and brought to S.H.I.E.L.D.'s orbiting satellite.
+Aided by Madame Hydra, Pierce and a group of S.H.I.E.L.D. agents escape and take part in a battle that leads to the Deltites' destruction.

-Following the subsequent disbanding of S.H.I.E.L.D., Pierce served as caretaker of the S.H.I.E.L.D. skyscraper that once served as its headquarters.
-He was then contacted for help by Nick Fury aid him and his allies in vanquishing the Death's Head Squad.
-He has since joined the new version of S.H.I.E.L.D.
-Fury has organized.
+Following the disbanding of S.H.I.E.L.D., Pierce serves as caretaker of the S.H.I.E.L.D. skyscraper that once served as its headquarters.
+He is then contacted for help by Nick Fury and aids him in vanquishing the Death's Head Squad.
+He has since joined the new version of S.H.I.E.L.D. organized by Fury.

-Pierce later appears as the Secret Warriors' leader following Secret War.
-Pierce was given command of Team Black, consisting of the most dangerous and unruly recruits on the Caterpillar list of young super-humans.
-The team was ordered to gather intelligence on Hydra.
-Pierce brought his team in for a joint attack with the Howling Commandos on Hell's Heaven, stronghold deep within China.
-The mission was successful, but after Pierce pulled Team Black out, additional Hydra forces attacked and wiped out the Commandos.
-Pierce and his team survived and was all folded into a new United Nations sanctioned S.H.I.E.L.D. created by Fury and run by Daisy Johnson/Quake.
+Pierce later appears as the Secret Warriors' leader following the events of "Secret War".
+Pierce is given command of Team Black, consisting of dangerous and unruly young superhumans.
+The team is ordered to gather intelligence on Hydra.
+Pierce brings his team in for a joint attack with the Howling Commandos on Hell's Heaven, a stronghold in China.
+The mission is successful, but after the team leaves, they are attacked by Hydra.
+Pierce and his team survive and are folded into a S.H.I.E.L.D. team run by Daisy Johnson.

 Other versions

-Mutant X

-In the Mutant X reality, Alexander Pierce along other S.H.I.E.L.D. agents fought Havok and The Six (X-Men) atop the Statue of Liberty where S.H.I.E.L.D. planned to release the Legacy Virus to kill all super-human life.
+An alternate universe version of Alexander Pierce makes a minor appearance in Mutant X.

 In other media

 Television

 Alexander Pierce appears in Nick Fury: Agent of S.H.I.E.L.D., portrayed by Neil Roberts.
-This version is a British recruit assigned to the eponymous character following their exile from S.H.I.E.L.D. under Jack Pincer.
+This version is a British recruit who is assigned to work with Nick Fury following their exile from S.H.I.E.L.D.

 Film

 Robert Redford portrays Alexander Pierce in films set in the Marvel Cinematic Universe.
-This version is the secretary of the World Security Council, Nick Fury's close friend, director of a Hydra cell within S.H.I.E.L.D., and the Winter Soldier's handler (a role originally filled by Aleksander Lukin).
+This version is the secretary of the World Security Council, Nick Fury's close friend, director of a Hydra cell within S.H.I.E.L.D., and the Winter Soldier's handler.